Trump Reportedly Changes His Mind About Paris Accord, Will Not Pull Out Of Climate Change Agreement

-Donald Trump reportedly changed his mind about the Paris Climate Accord, with a report claiming that the president has backed off his vow to pull out of the worldwide commitment to reduce carbon emissions and address climate change.
+Donald Trump reportedly changed his mind about the Paris climate accord, with a report claiming that the president has backed off his vow to pull out of the worldwide commitment to reduce carbon emissions and address climate change.

 Trump had said during his campaign that he would back out of the Paris climate deal as president, and followed through this summer in announcing that the United States would pull out of the deal.
 That has now apparently changed, with European Commissioner for Climate Action and Energy Miguel Arias Cañete telling the Wall Street Journal on Saturday that the U.S. will now only review the terms of the deal instead of backing out completely.